SaalikLok/SaalikLok/README.md

 ### The Craft

 - 💎 I'm a Rubyist, although I love dabbling, and lean on JavaScript often
+- ⚙️ Been enjoying using Svelte for frontend web projects
-- 🛤️ I mostly build for the web with Ruby on Rails
+- 🛤️ Building for the web with Ruby on Rails

 I'm interested in exploring new languages, learning more about devops, and understanding new programming paradigms.

 ### What I'm Up To

+- Running [LokBros Studio](https://lokbros.com) with my brothers.
+- I publish essays on my blog, [The Spoonful](https://www.thespoonful.blog).
 - I keep my website fairly up-to-date with my activity: [saaliklok.com](https://saaliklok.com).
-- I publish essays on my blog, [The Spoonful](https://www.thespoonful.blog).
-- Want to get in touch?
-I'm fairly active on [Twitter](https://twitter.com/saaliklok).